sandworm-hq/docs/audit/how-it-works.md

 Sandworm then builds a standardized dependency graph object, representing the hierarchical structure of all your dependencies, and adds package metadata on top.
 By default, Sandworm obtains metadata from [npm's registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md), but an offline alternative exists that's able to retrieve less info, but locally, from the `node_modules` directory.

+{% hint style="success" %}
+Generating a report can sometimes take a while, depending on how many direct and transient dependencies your app has in total.
+Sandworm fetches details about each individual dependency from the registry, so network conditions and registry availability are factors that can influence the total audit duration.
+{% endhint %}

 Multiple types of issue scans are then performed - see [detected issue types](./issue-types.md) for the full list.

 ## CVE vulnerabilities